Please also see the ItsNeverOKWirral website:

 Domestic Abuse and Children

-The issue of children living with Domestic Violence and Abuse is now recognised as a matter for concern in its own right by both government and key children’s services agencies.
+The issue of children living with Domestic Violence and Abuse is recognised as a matter for concern in its own right by both government and key children’s services agencies.
 The link between child Physical Abuse and Domestic Violence is high, with estimates ranging between 30% to 66%.
 Hence the recent 2021 Act defining that children experiencing or witnessing Domestic Abuse must be considered victims.

 In 2002, nearly three quarters of children subject of a Child Protection Plan lived in households where Domestic Violence and Abuse occurs